-The Department of Public Safety will issue crime alerts for crimes occurring on the Medgar Evers College Clery Geography (On Campus, Public Property, and Non-campus property), that present a serious or continuing threat to the campus community as required by the timely warning notice requirements of the Jeanne Clery Act to aid in the prevention of similar occurrences.
-Timely warning notices will be distributed as soon as practicable, with the goal of preventing similar occurrences.
+The Department of Public Safety will issue crime alerts for crimes occurring on the Medgar Evers College Clery Geography (On Campus, Public Property, and Non-campus property) that present a serious or continuing threat to the campus community as required by the timely warning notice requirements of the Jeanne Clery Act to aid in the prevention of similar occurrences.
+Timely warning notices will be distributed as soon as practicable to prevent similar occurrences.
 The identities of victims and witnesses will not be included in the Timely Warning Notice.